-follows: 'traffic light' system is used for assessment of risks which is derived from the Council's Risk Management Guidance notes and m 102 High risk The risk is highly likely to occur and the impact will be major.
+It is proposed that a follows: traffic light' system is used for assessment of risks which is derived from the Council's Risk Management Guidance notes and i High risk The risk is highly likely to occur and the impact will be major.
 Management action/control evaluation and improvement is required coupled with continued pro-active monitoring.
-For example : A serious incident or accident could occur causing harm to staff, public or assets; There could be substantial reputational damage to the authority; There could be extensive disruption to the local community and wider area; The event could result in a serious financial loss for the Authority; Staff are over-worked and stressed, leading to poor management or delivery in serious situations.
-Medium risk The risk is unlikely to result in a major issue, however, if it did, the impact would be significant or serious.
-This risk is relatively less significant than a High risk however it needs to be closely monitored within timely management action/controls to ensure it does not escalate.
-For example: Minor disruption caused to local communities, but on the whole minimal to no wider disruption; Some complaints surrounding the event; Potential for income loss but dependant on other factors; Potential for corporate reputational damage.
-Low risk The risk is very unlikely to occur and the impact will be minor or moderate at worst.
+For example : A serious incident or accident could occur causing harm to staff, public or assets; There could be substantial reputational damage to the authority; There could be extensive disruption to the local community and wider area; The event could result in a serious financial loss for the Authority; Staff are over-worked and stressed leading to poor management or delivery in serious situations.
+The risk is unlikely to result in a major issue, however, if it did, the impact would be significant or serious.
+This risk is Medium risk relatively less significant than a High risk however it needs to be closely monitored within timely managemen action/controls to ensure it does not escalate.
+For example: Minor disruption caused to local communities, but or the whole minimal to no wider disruption; Some complaints surrounding the event; Potential for income loss bu dependant on other factors; Potential for corporate reputational damage.
+The risk is very unlikely to occur and the impact will be minor or moderate at worst.
 Risk will be managed by seeking control improvements where practical and / or monitoring and reviewing at regular intervals.
-For example: Individual complaints around the event, however there is general support and appreciation; Standard event related incidents, slips trips and falls etc.; Minimal loss in some additional income areas e.g. bars or parking but overall budget income would be healthy and above break-even; Staff related incidents, grievance or lack of diligence.
+Low risk For example: Individual complaints around the event, however there is general support and appreciation; Standard event related incidents, slips trips and falls etc.; Minimal loss in some additional income areas e.g. bars or parking the complex of but overall budget income would be healthy and above break-even; Staff related incidents, grievance or lack of diligence.